GalvanizeOpenSource/Learn-To-Code-JavaScript/README.md

 By the end of this workshop, you will be able to...

-- Basic syntax of JavaScript
+- Write JavaScript code in a text editor
+- Explore code using Chrome Developer Tools
+- Describe and use the following primitive data types:
+	- Strings
+	- Numbers
+	- Booleans
-- Variables and Functions
+- Describe and use the following operators:
-- Conditional statements (if, else if, else)
+	- Assignment
+	- Comparison
+- Write a JavaScript function
+- Use a conditional statement to control the flow of a program
-- Build a “Rock, Paper, Scissors” application
+- Build a “Rock, Paper, Scissors” application using primitive data types, operations, functions and conditional statements

 While not required, reviewing our [HTML & CSS](https://github.com/GalvanizeOpenSource/Learn-To-Code-HTML-CSS) course can help!